Planning-Aware Code Infilling via Horizon-Length Prediction: for

-\subsection{\Postp Requires Task-specific Knowledge}
+\subsection{\Postp Requires Task-Specific Knowledge}

 \Postp methods adopted by recent \fim benchmarks typically assume a certain completion type and perform rule-based truncation accordingly.
 Table \ref{tab:unrealistic} summarizes the \postp criteria of four popular \fim benchmarks, highlighting the specific rule used for each dataset.
 These criteria do not transfer across datasets, nor are they generalizable to \fim in the real-world scenario where both left and right contexts can be arbitrary.
-Given the complexity of programming languages, it is infeasible to devise any rule-based \postp for general code infilling in open-domain scenarios.
-A more practical and effective solution is to let the model itself decide when to stop by learning from the massive data.
+Given the complexity of programming languages, developing universally applicable post-processing rules for infilling is infeasible.
+Instead, models need to learn the intrinsic patterns that make for good completions.